 - You could be approved with a credit score as low as 500.
 If you have a low credit score you may still be able to qualify for an FHA mortgage.

 - You only need a 3.5% down payment if you have a credit score of 580 and up (10% down payment if your score is lower).

 - You can have a debt-to-income ratio (DTI) as high as 43%, and exceptions can be made.

 There are downsides to an FHA loan, however: For example, the mortgage insurance is the same regardless of your credit score.
 And while there’s no maximum income requirement, the FHA maximum loan amounts will vary based on where you live.
 For most of the nation, the limit for a single-family home in 2022 will be $420,680.

 Freddie Mac Home Possible®

-There is no maximum loan limit, but there may be income maximums based on the median incomes where you are buying.
-You can use the Home Possible® income and property eligibility tool to find out the income limits for a specific property you’re interested in.
+You can use the Home Possible® income and property eligibility tool to find out the specifics for a property you’re interested in.